Jb05s/jb05s.github.io/_posts/2020-09-16-Attacking-Windows-Lateral-Movement-with-Impacket.md

 - Drops files to disk to startup a service and enable a named pipe (Can be detected by AV)

+- Event logs generated (To establish communication and run a single command, then exit PSExec)
+	- 1 System Event IDs: 7045
+	- 12 Security Event IDs: 4672, 4624, 4634

 SMBExec
 ---